-Length: Full-Year Prerequisite: None
+Length: Full-Year

-This dual credit curriculum combines two independent Madison College courses (Intro to College Writing and College Reading Strategies), which are designed to prepare students for successful completion of English college-level first-year composition course) and to introduce students to the reading and writing skills needed in most college-level classes and by The course teaches basic many employers. principles of composition (including organization, development, unit, and coherence in paragraphs and multi-paragraph documents), various college study skills, and college reading techniques (including identifying main ideas and supporting details, highlighting and annotating texts, summarizing, and making inferences).
+This dual credit curriculum combines two independent Madison College courses (Intro to College Writing and College Reading Strategies), which are designed to prepare students for successful completion of English I (a college-level first-year composition course) and to introduce students to the reading and writing skills needed in most college-level classes and by many employers.
+The course teaches basic principles of composition (including organization, development, unit, and coherence in paragraphs and multi-paragraph documents), various college study skills, and college reading techniques (including identifying main ideas and supporting details, highlighting and annotating texts. summarizing. and making inferences).
 The emphasis of the course is on developing the critical thinking and reading skills needed to become successful college readers and writers.
-Dual credit is available for seniors who earn a C or better for their course work and their final exams for both semesters.
-This class meets both the composition and literature requirement for senior English.
+Dual credit at Madison College is available for seniors who earn a C or better for their course work and their final exams for both semesters.
+This class meets both the composition and literature requirements for senior English.